Samsung/TizenRT/tools/nxfuse/README_SMARTFS.md

 which makes the assumption that the NuttX tools repo is located at the same directory level as the main "nuttx" source repo.

-To enable / disable SmartFS features (wear leveling, CRC, etc.) in the nxfuse implementation, run the 'make menuconfig' routine from within the nuttx directory and select the features required.
+To enable / disable jSmartFs features (wear leveling, CRC, etc.) in the nxfuse implementation, run the 'make menuconfig' routine from within the nuttx directory and select the features required.
 Then run 'make context' within the nuttx directory.
 The newly generated tinyara/include/tinyara/config.h file